 On the Options page (accessed by clicking Options in the top right of the Explorer) you can set the privacy permissions for your Explorer.
 The default settings will display the Explorer to only your Forex Factory username.
 You can also choose to display it to everyone or only those on your buddy list.
 There are additional settings that allow you to control the visibility of your money balances (to hide the value of your account), your stop loss and profit target levels, and your pending orders (to hide your next move).

-The starter of a thread has two ways to limit the members who can post in their thread.
-First, they can set a vouch hurdle (see WVS).
-For example, if the thread-starter sets the vouch hurdle to "3 vouchers," only members who have three vouchers will be able to post in the thread.
-Additionally, the icon would be displayed at the top of the thread to denote the thread's hurdle.
+There are two ways to restrict member from posting in a thread you start.
+First, you can set an impact hurdle (see MIRS).
+For example, if you set it to 'Medium Impact,' only members who are ranked 'medium' will be able to post in your thread.
+Additionally, the icon would be displayed at the top-right of the thread to denote the hurdle.

-To add or edit your thread's permissions, click "Thread Tools" at the top of your thread, then click "Edit Thread Options."
+To add or edit your thread's permissions, click "Admin" at the top of your thread, then look for 'Posting Permissions.'

-The purpose of the vouch hurdle is to enable the thread-starter to choose the experience level of their thread's participants.
-If an advanced trader wants to debate an idea with other advanced traders, without interjection by less experienced participants, it can be acomplished by setting a high vouch hurdle.
-Likewise, if a trader wants to explore the details of a concept, without getting sidetracked by educational discussion, a vouch hurdle might come in handy.
-Novice traders might even set a vouch hurdle when asking a question to ensure the answers will only be coming from experienced traders.
-There are multiple uses for the vouch hurdle and the thread-starter is free to use the feature however they want.
+The purpose of the impact hurdle is to enable the thread-starter to choose the experience level of their thread's participants.
+If an advanced trader wants to debate an idea with other advanced traders, without interjection by less experienced participants, it can be acomplished by setting a high impact hurdle.
+Likewise, if a trader wants to explore the details of a concept, without getting sidetracked by educational discussion, an impact hurdle might come in handy.
+Novice traders might even set an impact hurdle when asking a question to ensure the answers will only be coming from experienced traders.
+There are multiple uses for the imact hurdle and the thread-starter is free to use the feature however they want.

-The purpose of allowing thread-starters to block their Ignore List is to promote a productive trading environment.
+The purpose of allowing you to block ignored members is to promote a productive trading environment.
 Every FF member has the right to trade in a peaceful and positive atmosphere.
-If someone begins to annoy, harass, or attack a thread, the thread-starter can simply put the troublemaker on his Ignore List to bring the thread back to its productive state.
-Only the thread-starter knows who's blocked from the thread because Ignore Lists are not made public.
+If someone begins to annoy, harass, or attack your thread, you can simply ignore the troublemaker to bring the thread back to its productive state.

 Yes.
-If you're on the thread-starter's Buddy List you'll automatically bypass the vouch hurdle.
-In other words, you don't have to meet the vouch hurdle of your buddies' threads.
-Additionally, the thread-starter can post in their own thread regardless of the hurdle they set.
+If you're 'Buddies' with the thread-starter you'll automatically bypass the impact hurdle.
+In other words, you don't have to meet the impact hurdle of your buddies' threads.
+Additionally, you can post in your own thread regardless of the hurdle you set.

-Why are there posts from members who don't meet the vouch hurdle?
+Why are there posts from members who don't meet the impact hurdle?

-There are three reasons you'll see posts from members that don't meet a thread's vouch hurdle.
+There are three reasons you'll see posts from members that don't meet a thread's impact hurdle.
 First, the thread-starter can change their thread's permission at any time, so the post may have been made when the permissions were different.
-Second, members who are on the thread-starter's Buddy List automatically bypass the vouch hurdle.
-And lastly, the post may be coming from the thread-starter, who is immune to the vouch hurdle.
+Second, members who are buddies with the thread-starter automatically bypass the impact hurdle.
+And lastly, the post may be coming from the thread-starter, who is immune to the impact hurdle.

 Site Usage (under construction)